cwadge/junk-drawer/pipewire_tuning_guide.md

 **Note:** The quantum scales based on sample rate.
 For example, with a `default.clock.rate` of `48000` and a `default.clock.quantum` of `256`, the quantum will scale to `1024` if the sample rate is `192000`&mdash;4x the sample rate = 4x the quantum.
 The latency remains consistent.

-A `default.clock.quantum` of 256 works well for my particular system:
+A `default.clock.quantum` of 256 worked very well for this particular system:

  - Ryzen 7 3700X @4.63GHz (-48mV)
  - 32GB DDR4 3200 (XMP)